 Fresh Cream (1966):

-Bruce is a significantly better vocalist than Mayall and Clapton now sounds comfortable at the mike, contributing vocals on the excellent cover "Four Until Late."
-However, Bruce's vocal performances don't draw me in particularly and admittedly, for the reputation the band (and this album) has, they seldom blow me away--especially on side 1.
-Other than "Spoonful" and "I'm So Glad," they don't yet have the command of the three-piece band that the Jimi Hendrix Experience and the Who do.
+Bruce is a significantly better vocalist than Mayall, and Clapton now sounds comfortable at the mike, contributing vocals on the excellent cover "Four Until Late."
+However, Bruce's vocal performances don't draw me in particularly and, admittedly, for the reputation the band (and this album) has, they seldom blow me away.
+Other than "Spoonful" and "I'm So Glad," this three-piece band doesn’t yet have the command that the Jimi Hendrix Experience and the Who do.
 That said, most of this strong, they bring the chaos "Rollin' and Tumblin'" deserves, and Baker's drum solo on "Toad" is actually quite listenable, even if it kills me that they wasted that perfectly good riff.
 B+

 On the studio half, the band branch out more than ever before.
 The cello-driven "As You Said," the psychedelic "White Room," and blues rockers "Those Were the Days" and "Deserted Cities of the Heart" are all among my favorite Cream songs.
 However, many of the other studio songs sound like precursors to progressive rock, a genre I don't care for these days, and the obtuse riff that drives "Politician" is a clear template for heavy metal, a genre I've always disliked.
 On the live half of the album, Clapton's reworking of the Robert Johnson classic "Crossroads" becomes a classic itself and the sixteen minute "Spoonful" has one of Bruce's best vocal performances and catches the band soaring pretty high instrumentally.
 Not only do those two speak volumes of the band's abilities, they make up the best side of any Cream album so far.
 The two songs of side four--"Traintime," which is fine but who cares, and "Toad," which is sixteen minutes of drumming aka nothing--make up the worst side of any Cream album.
 B